lifesfun101/lifesfun101.github.io/_posts/2019-09-06-kioptrix-5-walkthrough.md

 This is the final level in Kioptrix Series.
 If you have completed all levels, you must've had as much fun as I did on this journey.
 This machine was a bit different from the previous one, as it was FreeBSD.
 Low privilige challenges were a little different and required a little more enumeration in my opinion.
-Kioptrix Level 5 is vulnerable to Local File Inclusion aka Directory Traversal, Remote Code Execution and Kernel Exploit.
+Kioptrix Level 5 is vulnerable to Local File Inclusion aka Directory Traversal, Remote Code Execution and Kernel Privilige Escalation.

 **Vulnerable System**: Kioptrix 2014 (Level 5)
 ==============================================